majidshakeelshawl/UNIXShellScripts/README.md

 ﻿#UNIXShellScripts

-Author : Majid Shakeel
+Here are the Scripts i write in Shell Programming on Linux.

-Here are the Scripts i write in Shell Programming on Linux for Different Shells.
+##This Repository is Open, anyone interested can contribute to this.

-This Repository is Open, anyone interested can contribute to this.
+Just Clone and Make Pull Requests.